BEST GUIDE TO CHINA

 Hunan’s capital, Changsha, has a colorful history.
 Mao Zedong, the founder of the People’s Republic of China, began his political career here.
 And, the city was briefly occupied by the Japanese in the Sino-Japanese War (1931–1945).

-If you’re a history buff, then check out our modern Chinese history timeline.
+If you’re a history buff, then check out this modern Chinese history timeline.

 Majestic Yellow Mountain in Anhui.
 Image by simuwater on Pixabay.

 Huang Shan, or Yellow Mountain, is Anhui’s major tourist drawcard.
-And for good reason – it’s a UNESCO World Heritage Site.
+Prepare for a whole day exploring this UNESCO World Heritage Site.

 The Yellow Crane Tower in Wuhan, Hubei.
 Image by sansereyroth on Pixabay.